HyuanTan/lerobot_far/docs/experiments.md

 LIBERO-Spatial: candidate fan widens at the failure point — flow field uncertainty increases when state is unusual (denoising paths diverge).
 SO-101: candidates from a single request span geometrically distinct approach paths; score spread across them is non-zero.

-**Current limitation:** Flow-matching generation carries no explicit awareness of the failed trajectory.
-Each candidate is an independent draw with no mechanism for avoiding the specific approach geometry that caused failure.
-A principled selector incorporating contact history, failure signature, or task-progress estimates is future work.
+**Current limitation:** Flow-matching generation is conditioned on the current observation but carries no explicit awareness of the failed trajectory.
+Each candidate is an independent draw from the learned conditional distribution with no mechanism for avoiding the specific approach geometry that caused failure.
+When the server returns multiple candidates per request, post-recovery selection can use the failed chunk's geometry as a negative reference — preferring candidates most distant from the failed trajectory reduces replay risk.
+However, geometric distance is only a heuristic proxy for success likelihood, not a principled criterion.
+The per-candidate score reflects unconditional generation quality, not task-success probability.
+A principled selector that incorporates contact history, failure signature, or task-progress estimates remains future work.

 **Multi-candidate server:**
 ```bash